ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 # Adding Behavior

-In the [previous unit](./transactional_app.md) the first functionality was added to the business object.
-In particular, it was defined which [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) are available.
-In this unit the functionality of the business object is extended by adding additional behaviours.
+In the [previous unit](./transactional_app.md), we added the first functionality to the business object by defining the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations available.
+In this unit, we will extend the functionality of the business object by adding additional behaviors such as validations, determinations, and actions.

 [Validations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/validations) are
 implemented to check the data entered by the user.
 For example consider the email address of a user.
 A validation can be used to check if a valid email address was entered.